pay each session only if you feel it was of value

 Counsellors, psychologists, and psychotherapists are meant to assist you to find your own path to cope, understand, and/or develop new ways of being that work for you.
 So what’s the difference?

 For psychologists, there is a minimum level of qualification required by a government branch (AHPRA) in registering and applying standards that the psychologist has to meet each year.
 For example a counsellor or psychotherapist does not have to have any qualification to call themselves a counsellor or psychotherapist; a psychologist must have completed 6 years of specific study to call themselves a psychologist.
-However, a counsellor or psychotherapist may have excellent qualifications and abilities - it is important you check qualifications for all psychologists and counsellors, and pick one who resonates for you most.
+While it may be nice to know you're working with someone trained in a government accredited program, it is only part of the equation.
+Research shows the one most impactful factor (30-40% of outcome quality) depends on how well you feel your counsellor/psychologist/psychotherapist connects with you.
+A counsellor or psychotherapist may have excellent qualifications and abilities - it is important you check qualifications for all psychologists and counsellors, and pick one who resonates for you most.
 Personally, I have completed near 10 years of training including over 8 full time years of university.
-Four years were in engineering, and the rest was in counselling and psychology (completed degrees in both counselling and psychology).
+Four years were to complete an engineering degree, two years to complete a counselling degree and over two years for a psychology graduate diploma and psychology degree.

 Psychologists are trained in formal diagnosis and assessment.
 Some psychologists choose not to diagnose at all.
-Some people get better outcomes with a diagnostic style and others like the flow of a counselling or psychotherapy session.
+Some people get better outcomes with a diagnostic style and others like the flow of a non-diagnostic approach.
 Ultimately, you are best to go with what resonates for you.
-Personally, as a counsellor, I do not formally diagnose, though I do at times use a diagnosis manual if it may assist clients who wish to find their way to a formal diagnosis with another professional who does diagnose, or to inform my approach with a client.
+Personally, as a counsellor, I do not formally diagnose.
+I occasionally refer to a diagnostic manual if it may assist clients who wish to find their way toward a formal diagnosis with another professional.

 Counselling and psychotherapy are different, but they overlap a lot.
 Primarily, counselling is more "present" focused on today's challenges and psychotherapy delves into earlier life experiences and how they've influenced us today.
 With psychotherapy, there may be more emphasis on subconscious processes.
-My style incorporates both approaches as needed by each client.
+My style incorporates both approaches as needed.